Henry Bacon (painter): Life and career

 Henry A. Bacon was born in Haverhill, Massachusetts in 1839.
 During the American Civil War, he enlisted in the Union Army on 16 July 1861 and acted as a field artist for Frank Leslie's Weekly while he served as a soldier within the 13th Massachusetts Infantry.
 Badly wounded at Bull Run, he was discharged on 19 December 1862.

 After the war, he studied art with Walter Gay, who suggested that he travel to Paris to undertake a formal art education.
 In 1864, he went to Paris, with his first wife Elizabeth Lord, to study figure painting.
-He was admitted to the National School of Fine Arts and was one of Alexandre Cabanel's scholars.
-He went also to Brittany and passing through Pont-Aven, he fell in love with the place.
-Back in Paris, he mentioned the place to his friends painters.
-He is credited to have been the first painter from a long group of painters to come to Pont-Aven including Paul Gauguin.
+He was admitted to France's premiere 'National School of Fine Arts' and was one of Alexandre Cabanel's pupils.

+Bacon traveled to Pont-Aven, a commune/village in the Finistère département, in Brittany and fell in love with Pont-Aven.
+Back in Paris, he mentioned the place to his friends who were painters.
+He is credited to have been the first American painter and among the first painters from a long group of painters to come to Pont-Aven including Paul Gauguin and advised and attracted fellow American, Robert Wylie to spend summers there (and Wylie is even buried in Pont-Aven).
 This period is known nowadays as the Pont-Aven School.